Management of obesity: Clinical protocols

 A clinical practice guideline by the US Preventive Services Task Force (USPSTF) concluded that the evidence is insufficient to recommend for or against routine behavioral counseling to promote a healthy diet in unselected people in primary care settings, but that intensive behavioral dietary counseling is recommended in those with hyperlipidemia and other known risk factors for cardiovascular and diet-related chronic disease.
 Intensive counseling can be delivered by primary care clinicians or by referral to other specialists, such as nutritionists or dietitians.
+A survey of primary care physicians in the United States found that although clinical guidelines do not consider overweight to be a risk factor that increases mortality, physicians often report believing that being overweight increases all-cause mortality.

 Canada developed and published evidence-based practice guidelines in 2006.
 The guidelines attempt to address the prevention and management of obesity at both the individual and population levels in both children and adults.
 The European Union published clinical practice guidelines in 2008 in an effort to address the rising rates of obesity in Europe.
 Australia came out with practice guidelines in 2004.